johngallagher/patterns/_patterns/app-and-lib.md

 name: App vs Lib
 ---

-Ah Rails..
-So many directories!
+Ah Rails... so many directories!
 Where should I put my code?

 So that we are consistent we choose to adopt the following: